kabelwerk/sdk-js/docs/rooms.md

 ## List of events

--   `error` → Fired when there is a problem establishing connection to the server (e.g. because of a timeout).
+-   **`error`** → Fired when there is a problem establishing connection to the server (e.g. because of a timeout).
 The attached listeners are called with an extended Error instance.
--   `ready` → Fired at most once, when the connection to the server is first established.
+-   **`ready`** → Fired at most once, when the connection to the server is first established.
 The attached listeners are called with an object containing (1) a list of the room's most recent messages, and (2) the list of the room's markers.
--   `message_posted` → Fired when there is a new message posted in the room.
+-   **`message_posted`** → Fired when there is a new message posted in the room.
+If the websocket connection drops, fired upon reconnecting for each message posted while the websocket was disconnected.
 The attached listeners are called with the newly added message.
--   `marker_moved` → Fired when a marker in the room is updated (or created).
+-   **`marker_moved`** → Fired when a marker in the room is updated (or created).
+If the websocket connection drops, fired upon reconnecting for each marker moved while the websocket was disconnected.
 The attached listeners are called with the updated marker object.

 ## See also